Paul Mashatile Biography: Photos, Net Worth, Wife, Children, News, Age, Wikipedia

 • Relationship status: Married

-Paul Mashatile, who will be 62 in 2023, was born on October 21, 1961 in Gerhardsville, a rural area near Pretoria, South Africa.
+Paul Mashatile, who will turn 62 in 2023, was born on October 21, 1961 in Gerhardsville, a rural area near Pretoria, South Africa.

-He was the only child of Samuel and Martha Mashtile, both farm workers.
-He grew up in a poor and oppressed community under the apartheid regime.
+He was the only child of Samuel and Martha Mashatile, farmers, and grew up in a poor and oppressed community under the apartheid regime.

 He attended primary school in Gerhardsville and secondary school in Alexandra, a township in Johannesburg.

-He was exposed to the political and social realities of apartheid as a young man and participated in student and youth movements that challenged the system.
+He was exposed to the political and social realities of the apartheid regime from an early age and became involved in student and youth movements opposing the regime.

-He joined the Congress of South African Students (COSAS) in 1976 and became president in 1980.
+He joined the Congress of South African Students (COSAS) in 1976 and became its president in 1980.

 He also helped found the Alexandra Youth Congress (AYC) in 1983 and became its president.
-He was arrested and detained by security forces multiple times because of his activism and leadership role.
+He was arrested and detained by security forces several times for his activism and leadership.

-He was also banned from attending gatherings or leaving his home country for five years.
+He was also banned from attending gatherings or leaving his residence for five years.

-Despite the restrictions and harassment, Mashatile continued her studies and obtained a diploma in Principles of Economics from the University of London through correspondence in 1988.
+Despite the restrictions and harassment, Mashatile continued his studies and obtained a degree in Principles of Economics from the University of London via distance learning in 1988.

-He also completed a certificate course in Public Finance and Fiscal Policy at the University of South Africa in 1991.
-He obtained a master’s degree in Public Management and Development from the University of the Witwatersrand in 1998.
+He also completed a Diploma in Public Finance and Financial Policy at the University of South Africa in 1991.
+He obtained a Masters in Public and Development Management at the University of the Witwatersrand in 1998.

 Personal life

 Paul Mashatile married Manzi Ellen Mashatile in 1986.
 They have two children, Palesa and Thabiso.
-Manzi is a teacher and community activist who supported her husband’s political career.
+Manzi is a teacher and community activist who supports her husband’s political career.

-She passed away in 2020 after a long illness.
+She died in 2020 after a long illness.
 Mashatile remarried in 2023 to Hlumile Mjongile, a former ANC Youth League leader and member of parliament.

-Mashatile is a Christian and a member of Zion Christian Church.
-He likes reading, music and sports.
+Mashatile is a Christian and a member of the Zion Christian Church.
+He enjoys reading, music and sports.

 Career

-Paul Mashatile began his political career in 1990 when he was elected ANC secretary in Alexandra.
-He is also a member of the ANC’s national executive and working committee.
+Paul Mashatile began his political career in 1990 when he was elected secretary of the ANC in Alexandra.
+He is also a member of the ANC national executive committee and working committee.

 He played a key role in the negotiations that led to the end of apartheid and the establishment of a democratic South Africa.

 He was part of the ANC delegation that met former president Nelson Mandela after his release from prison in 1990.
-He also participated in drafting South Africa’s interim and final constitution.
+He also participated in drafting South Africa’s interim and final constitutions.

-In 1994, Mashatile was elected a member of parliament in the first democratic election.
-He served as chair of the portfolio committee on arts, culture, science and technology.
-He was appointed Deputy Minister of Culture and Arts in 1996.
+In 1994, Mashatile was elected as a member of parliament in the first democratic elections.
+He served as chairman of the portfolio committee on arts, culture, science and technology.
+He was appointed deputy minister of arts and culture in 1996.

-He resigned from his parliamentary and ministerial positions in 1998 to become provincial secretary of the ANC in Gauteng.
-He is responsible for coordinating and implementing ANC policies and programs in the province.
+He resigned from his MP and ministerial positions in 1998 to become the ANC’s provincial secretary in Gauteng.
+He was responsible for coordinating and implementing ANC policies and programmes in the province.

-In 2004, Mashatile was elected provincial president of the ANC in Gauteng.
-He also became a member of the executive council (MEC) for housing, local government and development planning of the Gauteng provincial government.
+In 2004, Mashatile was elected provincial chairperson of the ANC in Gauteng.
+He also became a member of the executive council (MEC) for housing, local government and development planning in the Gauteng provincial government.

-He initiated a number of projects and programs aimed at improving the provision of housing and basic services for the people of Gauteng.
-He also oversaw preparations for the 2010 FIFA World Cup, which South Africa hosted.
+He initiated a number of projects and programmes aimed at improving the provision of housing and basic services to the people of Gauteng.
+He also oversaw preparations for the 2010 FIFA World Cup, which was hosted by South Africa.

-In 2008, Mashatile was appointed premier of Gauteng, the province’s highest political office.
+In 2008, Mashatile was appointed premier of Gauteng, the province’s highest political position.
 He led the provincial government until 2009 when Nomvula Mokonyane replaced him.

-He later became minister of culture and arts in President Jacob Zuma’s first cabinet.
+He then became Minister of Arts and Culture in President Jacob Zuma’s first cabinet.

-In 2019, Mashatile was elected deputy president of the ANC, alongside Cyril Ramaphosa, who became party president and president of the country.
+In 2019, Mashatile was elected deputy president of the ANC, alongside Cyril Ramaphosa, who became president of the party and the country.

-Mashatile also became vice president of South Africa, succeeding David Mabuza, who resigned due to ill health.
+Mashatile also became deputy president of South Africa, succeeding David Mabuza, who resigned due to health reasons.

-As vice president, Mashatile is responsible for assisting the president in carrying out his duties and functions.
-He also leads government business in parliament and chairs the South African National AIDS Council.
+As deputy president, Mashatile is responsible for assisting the president in the performance of his duties and functions.
+He is also the head of government operations in parliament and the chairperson of the South African National AIDS Council.

 Paul Mashatile has an estimated net worth of $5 million.

-He accumulated wealth from his long and successful political career as well as his investments and businesses.
+He amassed his fortune from his long and successful political career, as well as from his investments and businesses.

 Argumentative

-Paul Mashatile has faced some controversy and criticism during his political career.
-He was accused of being involved in corruption, nepotism and factionalism within the ANC and government.
+Paul Mashatile has faced a number of controversies and criticisms during his political career.
+He has been accused of corruption, nepotism and factionalism within the ANC and government.

-He has also been involved in several scandals and controversies, such as:
+He has also been involved in a number of scandals and controversies, such as:

-The Alexandra Renewal Project (ARP) was a multi-billion rand project to upgrade and develop the town of Alexandra but was marred by allegations of mismanagement, fraud and irregularities.
+The Alexandra Regeneration Project (ARP) is a multi-billion rand project to upgrade and develop the town of Alexandra but has been marred by allegations of mismanagement, fraud and irregularities.

-Mashatile was MEC for housing and local government when the project was launched in 2001 and was accused of failing to monitor and account for the capital and outcomes of the project.
+Mashatile was MEC for housing and local government when the project was launched in 2001 and has been accused of failing to monitor and account for the project’s funding and outcomes.

-The Gauteng Economic Development Authority (GEDA), a provincial agency established to promote and facilitate economic growth and development in Gauteng, was dissolved in 2010 after an investigation found found the agency to be linked to corruption, mismanagement and wasteful spending.
+The Gauteng Economic Development Agency (GEDA), a provincial body set up to promote and facilitate economic growth and development in Gauteng, was dissolved in 2010 after an investigation found the agency was involved in corruption, mismanagement and wasteful spending.

-Mashatile was Gauteng’s premier when the authority was established in 2008 and has been accused of appointing his allies and friends to its board and management.
+Mashatile was Gauteng premier when the agency was formed in 2008 and has been accused of appointing his allies and confidants to its board and management.

-The VBS Mutual Bank scandal was a financial scandal involving the looting and bankruptcy of a small bank serving poor and rural communities in South Africa.
+The VBS Mutual Bank scandal was a financial scandal involving the looting and bankruptcy of a small bank serving rural and poor communities in South Africa.

-Mashatile was the ANC’s treasurer-general when the scandal broke in 2018 and was accused of accepting donations from banks and executives for the party’s campaigns and activities.
+Mashatile was the ANC’s treasurer-general when the scandal broke in 2018 and is accused of receiving donations from banks and executives for party campaigns and activities.

 Mashatile has denied any wrongdoing or involvement in these and other controversies.
-He always affirmed his innocence and always acted in the best interests of the people and the country.
+He maintains that he is innocent and has always acted in the best interests of his people and the country.

 • Instagram handle: @paulmashatile